IwasakiLab/Evodictor/README.md

-<h2>Evolution Prediction Toolkit and User Manual</h2>
+<h2>Evodictor and User Manual</h2>

-### Overview of Evolution Prediction Toolkit
+### Overview of Evodictor

-**Evolutin Prediction Toolkit** is a software package for predicting evolution of given traits from a species-trait table and a phylogenetic tree
+**Evodictor** is a software package for predicting gain/loss evolution of given traits from a species-trait table and a phylogenetic tree

 ### Supported Environment

-1. **Evolutin Prediction Toolkit** can be executed on Linux OS / Mac
+1. **Evodictor** can be executed on Linux OS / Mac

 ### Software Dependency

 <h4>Required</h4>

-1. Python3 (version: 3.7.0 or later) with scipy, numpy, scikit-learn, and imbalanced-learn modules *required*
+1. Python3 (version: 3.7.0 or later) with biopython, scipy, numpy, imblearn, and scikit-learn modules *required*

+  - You can install these python modules using conda

+    ```shell
+    conda install -c conda-forge biopython imbalanced-learn
+    conda install -c anaconda scipy scikit-learn
+    conda install -c conda-forge conda-forge::numpy
+    ```

 ### Software installation

 Each installation step will take less than ~1 min

-#### Installation of Evolutin Prediction Toolkit # Currently Unavailable
+#### Installation of Evodictor

-1. Download Evolution Prediction Toolkit by
+1. Download Evodictor by

    ```shell
     git clone